 Jesus urges us to struggle to believe.
 He warns that the road that leads to life—the road less traveled—is hard to find.
 It’s also rough going, with enough jagged stones, gaping sinkholes and sudden drop-offs to make even the bravest lose heart.
 But Jesus implicitly warns against thinking there’s safety in numbers since the broad, well-paved road most people take leads to destruction.

-I think many, if not most, post-Christians owe their departure to a failure to grasp the range of challenges facing Christians.
+Many post-Christians owe their departure to a failure to grasp the range of challenges facing Christians.

 This article surveys those challenges.